leesahanders/learn_shinytest2_LisaBranch/README.md

  - https://docs.google.com/presentation/d/1PQ_xZ4MGqB_edc26ty3a97eCM55gwKgPsJ1h1mpEjWA/edit#slide=id.g12d9053b0ec_0_44
  - https://rstudio.github.io/renv/articles/renv.html
  - https://github.com/colearendt/shinytest-example

+Shout outs to Cole Arendt whose original documentation has been pulled in below and heavily used and Trevor Nederlof who walked through the setup and gotcha's for each step.

 </details>

-# Goal
+## Goal

 The goal of this example is to walk users through setting up a testing and automated publishing pipeline (continuous integration/continuous deployment) using github actions.
-To that end we can break this down into three separate chunks that will be put together at the end:
+To that end we can break this down into three separate pieces that will be put together at the end:

 1. Reproduceability
    - Using [git](https://happygitwithr.com/), [usethis](https://usethis.r-lib.org/index.html), and [reproduceable environments](https://environments.rstudio.com/) using [renv](https://rstudio.github.io/renv/articles/renv.html).